joshuah345/markdownguides/ios/ssh.md

 3. Launch Command Prompt (cmd)
 4. Drag usbmuxd.exe to it.
 Press return.
 5. Open a second command prompt window and drag Drag iproxy.exe to it.
 Type `2222 22` after it.`iproxy.exe 2222 22`
+   5a.
+If you are using checkra1n, use 44 instead of 22.
 6. The output will should like this: ![iproxy in terminal](assets/iproxied.png)
 7. Open a third command prompt window and type `ssh root@localhost -p 2222`
 8. You will be asked for a password.
 The password will be invisible when entered.
 Type `alpine` and press enter.